All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 #Step 2.
 Import the required classes

-You can find more information about Jedis connection pool in the Jedis Wiki.
-The connection pool is based on the Apache Common Pool 2.0 library.
+You can find more information about Jedis connection pool configuration in the Jedis Wiki.
+The pool is based on the Apache Commons Pool 2.0 library.

 #Step 4.
 Write your application code

-Once you have access to the connection pool you can now get a Jedis instance and start to interact with your Redis instance.
+Once you have access to the connection pool, get a Jedis instance and start interacting with Redis.
+The try-with-resources block automatically returns the connection to the pool when finished.

 #Movie Database app in Java

-Movie Database application illustration for Java using Redis search capabilities
+Movie Database application showing search results for films, built with Java and Redis search capabilities

 Movie Database app in Java based on Search capabilities